Online conformal inference for multi-step time series forecasting: Extending conformal prediction for multi-step forecasting

-The D control involves \(\hat{s}_{t+h|t}\) as the \(h\)-step-ahead forecast of the nonconformity score (i.e., the forecast error), produced by any suitable forecasting model (or ``scorecaster'') trained using the \(h\)-step-ahead nonconformity scores available up to and including time \(t\).
-This module provides additional benefits only when the scorecaster is well-designed and there are predictable patterns in the nonconformity scores; otherwise, it may increase variability in the coverage and prediction intervals.
+The ``D'' control involves \(\hat{s}_{t+h|t}\) as the \(h\)-step-ahead forecast of the nonconformity score (i.e., the forecast error), produced by any suitable forecasting model (or ``scorecaster'', see Section~\ref{sec-acmcp} for a detailed discussion) trained using the \(h\)-step-ahead nonconformity scores available up to and including time \(t\).
+The effectiveness of the D control depends on the ability of the scorecaster to capture systematic and predictable patterns in the nonconformity scores, such as temporal dependence or conditional heteroskedasticity.
+Only when such structure is present and adequately modeled, this module provides additional benefits; otherwise, it may increase variability in the coverage and prediction intervals.

+The MPID method will be improved in Section~\ref{sec-acmcp} by proposing the AcMCP method, which replaces the D-control component of MPID with a structured mechanism that explicitly captures autocorrelation in multi-step forecast errors.
+As a result, the long-run coverage guarantees established for AcMCP in Section~\ref{sec-cov} also apply to MPID.